pay4best/doc/README.md

 To get the EVM address and the derived cash address of Pay4Best, you call the URL `https://pay4.best/?generateUrl=<origin>`, where `origin` is your original DApp page which needs to know the addresses.

 Pay4Best will generate a URL string which points to the original DApp page with two additional parameters: `wallet`, which is the cash address derived by Pay4Best, and `evmAddress`, which is the EVM address used by Pay4Best.

+Currently, Pay4Best does not support generate signatures for CheckSig.